 After one year seizure free and remarkable progress in all areas he stopped nutritional strategies and one week later started having seizures again.
 He started nutritional strategies again and is once again seizure free.

 September, 2014 Update

 - 63 year old, with uncontrolled diabetes.
 Was overweight and then suddenly lost a dramatic amount of weight and was lethargic,

-- Started NV Original May of 2011 as a way to easily get the essential nutrients he needed
+- Started NV Original May of 2011 as part of a nutritional strategy as a way to easily get the essential nutrients he needed

 My dad 63 years old got sick early last year because of uncontrolled diabetes.
 He was fat with a belly and drastically became thin and lethargic in one month.

-He started drinking NV on and off since may this year.
+He started drinking NV as part of a nutritional strategy on and off since may this year.
 I had to keep bugging him to drink it because he doesn’t like the taste.
 However just last week my helper told me that my dad is now drinking one heaping scoop everyday.
 He don’t like the taste more than that.

 Anyway the reason he took it now is because he himself felt the difference when he drinks it.
 Getting nutrition in gave him energy to cook us meals.
 He enjoys cooking.
 When he didn’t get nutrition in he felt too tired and weak.
 I’m just glad that simple nutritional strategies are helping him to enjoy cooking and we get to enjoy the food too!

 I don’t need to bug him anymore.